Polish tax residents pay PIT on their worldwide income. Non-residents are subject to Polish PIT on their Polish-sourced income only.

 |0||85,528||17%* of the base less the amount decreasing tax**|

-*As of 1 August 2019, revenue under an official relationship, employment relationship, contract work, cooperative employment relationship and mandate contracts, received by the taxable person by the age of 26 are exempt from paying personal income tax, up to no more than PLN 85,528 in a given financial year.
+*As of 1 August 2019, revenue under an official relationship, employment relationship, contract work, cooperative employment relationship, and mandate contracts received by a taxable person under the age of 26 is exempt from paying PIT, up to no more than PLN 85,528 in a given financial year.

 **The amount decreasing tax varies from PLN 1,440 to PLN 0.01 and needs to be calculated individually based on taxable income (see Personal allowances in the Other tax credits and incentives section).

 In many cases, non-residents can benefit from a 20% flat tax rate calculated on their revenues (i.e. with no deduction of costs).
 The flat tax applies to various sources of income, including management fees (but not to employment contracts).
 The above general rules, resulting from the Polish domestic legislation, may be modified by the applicable double tax treaties (DTTs).